DeNederlandscheBank/data-patterns/README.rst

     pip install twine

 5. Get admin rights of the owner of the data_patterns package.
+6. Delete the old files in the dist folder
-6. Open your command prompt and go to the folder of data_patterns.
+7. Open your command prompt and go to the folder of data_patterns.
 Then type

     python setup.py sdist